cukhoaimon/Shitpost/README.md

 ## Technology
 - Java Spring Boot for backend activities.
 - Database: Use local Mongodb server, run in a docker image.
-Manage databse with Mongodb Compass.
+Manage databse with Mongodb Express.
 - Bootstrap for frontend.